nicholasgower/seattlecontratunes/readme.md

 ## Secrets

-Define the following system environment variables:
+Define the following system environment variables.
+In development, define them in your system's environmental variables.
+In Docker, define them by copying run/secrets_blank to run/secrets, and writing your secrets in their respective text file.

 "DJANGO_SECRET_KEY" : The Django secret key